Helsinki-NLP/OpusFilter/docs/filters/language_model_filters.md

 ## CrossEntropyDifferenceFilter

-Filter segments by using cross-entropy difference method by Moore and Lewis (2010).
+Filter segments by using cross-entropy difference method by {cite:t}`moore-lewis-2010-intelligent`.

 Parameters: